Contrasting Adversarial Perturbations: The Space of Harmless Perturbations: Introduction

-Unlike previous studies, in this paper, we reveal the robustness of DNNs to specific perturbations that render the network output mathematically strictly invariant.
-We demonstrate the existence of such \textit{harmless} perturbations that, when applied to images, leave the network output strictly unaltered.
-Specifically, introducing these visually perceptible perturbations onto natural images or embeddings, regardless of their magnitude, will not affect the discrimination of the DNN model.
-Such harmless perturbations are universal, as they are instance-independent and solely determined by the parameter space of the DNN.
+Unlike vulnerability against adversarial examples, in this paper, we reveal the robustness of DNNs to specific perturbations that render the network output mathematically strictly invariant.
+We demonstrate the existence of such \textit{harmless} perturbations that, when introduced onto natural images or embeddings, regardless of their magnitude, will not affect the discrimination of the DNN.
+Such harmless perturbations arising from the linear layers are universal, as they are instance-independent and solely determined by the parameter space of the DNN.
 These harmless perturbations span a continuous harmless subspace, embedded within the high-dimensional feature space.
 The surprising existence of harmless perturbations and their subspaces reveals a distinctive view of DNN robustness.

-However, identifying harmless perturbations poses two challenges.
-First, the high nonlinearity of DNNs makes it intractable to solve for analytical perturbations in the feature space which cannot affect the network prediction.
-Second, the feature space, generally exhibiting high dimensionality, contributes to the cumulative impact of general perturbations on the DNNs~\citep{goodfellow2015explaining,Shafahi2020inevitable}.
-To overcome these challenges, we focus on the hierarchical, high-dimensional parameter space of the DNNs.

-Specifically, we focus on harmless perturbations within the linear layers of DNNs.
-We demonstrate that, for any linear layer in a DNN where the input dimension $n$ exceeds the output dimension $m$, the harmless perturbation subspace can be derived by computing the \textit{nullspace} of the parameter matrix $A$ of the linear layer, \textit{i.e.}, $N(A)=\{v\in\mathbb{R}^n| Av = \mathbf{0}\}$.
-To this end, the harmless perturbation subspace exhibits a dimension of $(n-m)$ and is embedded within an $n$-dimensional feature space.
-Otherwise, there is no harmless perturbation in this linear layer, making the network output strictly invariant.
-In this case, a minimum harmful perturbation vector exists, minimizing the alteration in the linear layer's output when applied to the input.